School of Economic Science – Happiness, consciousness and knowledge for all.

 Advanced courses follow on for those who want to take their understanding deeper.

 The Peterborough foundation course in Practical Philosophy is divided into three themed 10 week foundation terms each year.
 It is on Tuesday evenings from 7:15 to 9:30.
-See Next Course for times, prices and venues.
+See Next Course to Register.